Learn Python with Talk Python's 270 hours of courses

 16:29 You know, asking for a friend.

-16:32 All of these have a potential to change the ecosystem, but I've been in paradigm shifts
+16:32 All of these have a potential to change the ecosystem, but I've been in paradigm shifts before and there were the similar kind of conversations when the World Wide Web or the cell phone came out, personal computers.

-16:47 And I think LLMs do a good job on information that they have been trained with and to predict
+16:46 And I think LLMs do a good job on information that they have been trained with and to predict the next word or the next token, if you will.

-16:58 And I think science is very much like a lot of science is at a different level.
+16:57 And I think science is very much like a lot of science is at a different level.

-17:03 Like how do I think about things?
+17:03 Like, how do I think about things?

 17:06 What do I posit on something that is unknown and how do I prove it?

-17:13 And I think what we're seeing is, yes, the LLMs are getting better and better at spitting
+17:13 And I think what we're seeing is, yes, the LLMs are getting better and better at spitting back what they know, particularly if you go out and search other corpuses of data.

-17:35 It's just going to change.
+17:33 No, I think it's just going to change.

-17:37 And I think the amount of complexity and this is something I'm going to talk about at EuroPython,
+17:37 And I think the amount of complexity and this is something I'm going to talk about at EuroPython.

-17:43 humans are very much still part of the equation, despite what maybe some of the large companies
+17:42 Humans are very much still part of the equation, despite what maybe some of the large companies who've invested billions in this would like you to believe.

-17:52 LLMs are great at the next step of the gravitational theories we have, but it couldn't come up
+17:52 LLMs are great at the next step of the gravitational theories we have, but it couldn't come up with a new theory that disrupts, says, you know, in fact, Newtonian is wrong or Einstein was wrong.

-18:03 was wrong and here's the new thing that solves dark matter or something like that.
+18:04 And here's the new thing that solves dark matter or something like that.

 18:06 Well, it could come up with new theories.

-18:09 Now the question is, those theories still need to be proven because is it a new theory
+18:09 Now, the question is, those theories still need to be proven because is it a new theory or is it a hallucination?

 18:15 Chances are.

-18:16 Hallucination.
+18:17 Hallucination.

-18:32 And I do get very different responses from the three, depending on how they were trained
+18:32 And I do get very different responses from the three, depending on how they were trained and which level and all that.

 18:40 So I look at it as much like I would be sitting with a bunch of people at a table somewhere.

-18:47 I don't know how good their scientific background is, but they could still be spouting out information.
+18:46 I don't know how good their scientific background is, but they could still be spouting out information.

-18:53 It's sort of the same way.
+18:52 It's sort of the same way.

 18:54 All right.